spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 - Downloaded PCG installer CLI.

 - An Ubuntu Pro Subscription.
+Ubuntu Pro is FIPS 140-2 certified.

-- An Ubuntu Advantage token.
+- An Ubuntu Pro token.

 - In VMware environments with internet connectivity, you will need added port permissions to inbound rules for security groups to provide Palette VerteX connectivity and outbound connections.
 Refer to [Network Ports](/architecture/networking-ports/#self-hostednetworkcommunicationsandports) for a list of required ports that must enabled for inbound or outbound communication.